Gaurivn01/Project_SalaryPrediction/README.md

 # SALARY PREDICTION APP

 Description
-The Salary Prediction App is an interactive web application built using Streamlit and Python.
+The Salary Prediction App is an interactive web application built using Streamlit and Python.<br>
-This app predicts the salary of an employee based on their age and years of experience using a linear regression model.
+This app predicts the salary of an employee based on their age and years of experience using a linear regression model. <br>
-It provides a user-friendly interface to input data and visualize the results through scatter plots and heatmaps.
+It provides a user-friendly interface to input data and visualize the results through scatter plots and heatmaps.<br>

 Features
   -Data Loading and Caching: